MicrosoftDocs/learn/learn-pr/azure/host-domain-azure-dns/includes/2-what-is-azure-dns.md

     www.wideworldimports.com.
 3600    IN    A    127.0.0.1
     www.wideworldimports.com.
 3600    IN    A    127.0.0.2

-> [!NOTE]
-> SOA and CNAME records cannot contain record sets.
+SOA and CNAME records cannot contain record sets.

 ## What is Azure DNS

-Microsoft provides a globally distributed name server infrastructure for hosting and managing your domains called Azure DNS.
-Built on Azure monitoring technology, it allows management of all your domains using your existing Azure credentials.
+Azure DNS allows you to host and manage your domains using a globally distributed name server infrastructure.
+It allows you to manage of all your domains using your existing Azure credentials.

 The Azure DNS acts as the **start of authority** (SOA) for the domain.

-At present, you can't use Azure DNS to register a domain name.
-You'll still need to use a third-party domain registrar to register future domains.
+You can't use Azure DNS to register a domain name.
+You use a third-party domain registrar to register your domain.

 ## Why use Azure DNS to host your domain